huskyroboticsteam/Orpheus/BaseStation/README.md

 information from it.

 ## Project Layout
+ - EntryPoint: the "main method" of the base station, in the HuskyRobotics.BaseStation.StartBaseStation class.
+ - UserInterface: user interface, displaying map and other info.
-The BaseStation project contains the entry point of the base station in the HuskyRobotics.BaseStation.StartBaseStation class.
-The user interface components are contained in the UserInterface project.
-Utilities contains methods for use by all base station projects.
+ - Utilities: methods for use by all base station projects.
+ - Server: networking code for communicating with the rover.
+ - PTZCamera: networking code for communicating with rover camera.

 ## UI Functions
  - Navigation